 Roy F. Schauffele, FCSI, CCPR, FABAA, CABS

-ABAA Regional Advocate, ABAA Executive Committee Member, Immediate Past-Chair – ABAA, President – Division 7 Solutions, Inc.
+ABAA Regional Advocate in Texas, Executive Advisor to the ABAA Board, Marketing and Contractor Committee Member, Past-Chair – ABAA, President – Division 7 Solutions, Inc.

-He is President and founder of Division 7 Solutions, Inc, now entering its 32nd year of continuous operations and recently sold off his manufacturing firm to an international corporation.
+He is President and founder of Division 7 Solutions, Inc, now entering its 35th year of continuous operations, and recently sold off his manufacturing firm to an international corporation.

-Globally, he is the only person to be a Fellow of both CSI and ABAA and he continues to be a requested national speaker on energy conservation and sustainability.
+Globally, he is the only person to be a Fellow of both CSI and ABAA and he continues to be a continually requested national speaker on energy conservation, air barriers, and sustainability.